sysfce2/libretro-applewin/macOS.md

 Load up the Xcode project, and build the "Mariani" target for "My Mac".

 "Mariani Universal" is the target used to build a universal (x86 and ARM) app, and will *not* build out of the box.
-Homebrew does not support universal (x86 and ARM) libraries, so you'll have to grab the [Development Library for SDL](https://www.libsdl.org/download-2.0.php) and also download/build [Boost](https://www.boost.org/users/download/) yourself.
+Homebrew does not support universal (x86 and ARM) libraries, so you'll have to download/build [Boost](https://www.boost.org/users/download/) yourself.
 Here's a script that should help stitch the Boost binaries from both x86 and ARM builds together into an universal static library:

 ```
 #!/bin/sh